eiffel-community/eiffel-intelligence/wiki/markdown/running-eiffel-intelligence.md

     rm -rf (catalina home)/webapp/ROOT/

-Create "config" folder in webapp folder, if it doesn't exists.
+Create "config" folder in catalina home folder, if it doesn't exist.
 Spring and Eiffel Intelligence will look for the application.properties configuration file in config folder:

-    mkdir (catalina home)/webapp/config
+    mkdir (catalina home)/config

 Copy the application.properties file into the newly created config folder:

-    cp application.properties (catalina home)/webapp/config
+    cp application.properties (catalina home)/config

 Start Tomcat and Eiffel Intelligence in background/daemon mode by executing command: